rabbitmq/rabbitmq-website/site/ldap.md

 ## <a id="prerequisites" class="anchor" href="#prerequisites">Prerequisites</a>

 RabbitMQ LDAP plugin depends on an LDAP client called `eldap`.
-The library ships with [Erlang/OTP](/which-erlang.html).
-On some operating systems, some Erlang components must be installed separately from the core runtime.
+The library ships with [Erlang/OTP](which-erlang.html).
+On some operating systems, Erlang is provided as a group of packages instead of one monolithic package, so components such as `eldap` **must be installed separately** from the main runtime.

 On Debian and Ubuntu, `eldap` is provided by the `erlang-eldap` package: